Mac Percival

-Mac L. Percival (born February 26, 1940) is a former American football placekicker in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
-He played college basketball at Texas Tech University.
+Mac L. Percival (born February 26, 1940) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
+He played college basketball at Texas Tech Red Raiders.

 Early years

 Percival attended Vernon High School.
 He used a straight-away style as one of the kickers for the football team, but was only involved in kickoffs and extra points.
 He also lettered in basketball, which was his main sport.

 He accepted a basketball scholarship from Texas Tech University, but did not play football during his time in college.

 Professional career

 Dallas Cowboys (first stint)

 In the Sixties, the Dallas Cowboys employed a kicking caravan search to unearth potential kickers.
-Percival was signed as an undrafted free agent after the 1967 NFL Draft, based on his performance in one of those searches, even though he never played a down of college football and that he had spent four years after college as a high school teacher.
+Percival was signed as an undrafted free agent after the 1967 NFL/AFL draft, based on his performance in one of those searches, even though he never played a down of college football and that he had spent four years after college as a high school teacher.

 On September 6, he was traded along with tight end Austin Denney to the Chicago Bears in exchange for a third round draft choice (#71-Ed Harmon).